TScalzott/Theoretically-Useful-PoSh/README.md

     - Remove-StaleProfiles.ps1
       Based on last-used date, remove stale user profiles from the local or a remote system.

+    - Find-Process.ps1
+      For all online endpoints in a domain or domains, audit for a currently running process.

 ## profile
     - functions.ps1